valkey-io/valkey/GOVERNANCE.md

     * Modifications to the TSC or other governance documents
     * Adding members to other roles within the Valkey project
     * Delegation of maintainership for projects to other groups or individuals
+    * Adding or removing a new external library such as a client or module to the project.

 Any member of the TSC can call a vote with reasonable notice to the TSC, setting out a discussion period and a separate voting period.
 Any discussion may be conducted in person or electronically by text, voice, or video.